Whitecaps Waterfront Stadium

-The Whitecaps Waterfront Stadium was a proposed open-air soccer facility in Vancouver, British Columbia that would have been privately funded and developed by the Vancouver Whitecaps FC.
+The Whitecaps Waterfront Stadium was a proposed open-air soccer facility in Vancouver, British Columbia, Canada that would have been privately funded and developed by the Vancouver Whitecaps FC.
 The proposed location was north of Gastown on the central waterfront on what was then a parking lot and the site of a helicopter landing pad.
 The proposed stadium would have housed the Vancouver Whitecaps FC men and women's clubs.

 Proposal

 The $70-million stadium would have had an initial capacity of 20,000, which would be potentially expandable to 30,000 seats.

 In addition to Vancouver Whitecaps FC matches, the stadium was intended host international soccer matches, rugby union matches and tournaments, tennis and beach volleyball tournaments, and open-air musical events and concerts such as the Vancouver International Jazz Festival and Vancouver Symphony Orchestra.
 The stadium would have had close access to many modes of public transportation, including SkyTrain, SeaBus, West Coast Express, and buses.